hackerb9/ugrep/README.md

 # ugrep
-Find unicode characters based on their names

-# ugrep: find unicode characters based on their names.
+_Find unicode characters based on their names_

-# 	 Essentially grep for the Unicode table.
+ugrep is essentially grep for the Unicode table.
+It prints out the actual resulting unicode characters literally, so you can cut-and-paste easily.

-# See also b9's charname for the reverse operation.
+See also b9's `charname` for the reverse operation which can lookup a character you've pasted into the terminal.

 ## Usage